evancg37/Discord-Bot/README.md

 # Discord Bot

-A C# bot that allows users in a Discord text channel to send text messages to users, or search Leafly.com for current listings for sale in local stores.
+A C# bot that allows users in a Discord text channel to send text messages to users.

 # Text friends